marcusjang/sir-ardbot/sites/README.md

 ## The Product Object
-The product object is a simple Javascript object that contains essential informations about the product.
+The product object is a simple Javascript class object that contains essential informations about the product.
 ```js
         const product = {};